 Just because it’s not always economical or appropriate to spend a lot on someone, doesn’t mean you can’t invest some care and thought into getting them a great gift.

-There is always room for some thought.
-However, sometimes no matter how good your intentions, you will be faced buying a gift for someone you simply know nothing, or not enough about to get something you know will have the desired effect.
-This is something I’m sure even Brett Mackay would understand.
+Sometimes though, no matter how good your intentions, you will be faced with buying a gift for someone you simply know nothing, or not enough about to get something you know will have the desired effect.
+This is something I’m sure even Brett would understand.

 For the die hard anti-gift carder, this is likely to lead to a visit to the local tobacconist for a pack of novelty cards or a lava lamp.

-The problem with this, as I explained previously, is that these trinkets are exactly the type of thing the thoughtful gift giver should be avoiding like the plague.
+The problem with this, is that these trinkets are exactly the type of thing the thoughtful gift giver should be avoiding like the plague.

 Enter gift cards.